 Spectroscopy has a long and venerable history as a scientific tool for studying the nature and interactions of electromagnetic radiation with matter.
-The term spectrum itself seems to have been first used by Isaac Newton, who in 1665 produced the chromatic decomposition of solar light by a prism, a controlled observation of the essential process by which rainbows and other striking phenomena like halos, glories, coronas, iridiscense, or supernumerary bows are formed in Nature, namely the scattering of electromagnetic radiation by matter (Bohren and Clothiaux, 2006).
-Although the word spectrum has different meanings in scientific and non-scientific contexts, in the physical sciences it is generally used to denote a graphical representation of the distribution of a physical quantity as a function of another relevant variable (e.g., radiation intensity as a function of energy, number of particles as a function of mass-to-charge ratio, number of events in a given energy interval, etc.).
+The term spectrum itself seems to have been first used scientifically by Isaac Newton, who in 1665 produced the chromatic decomposition of solar light by a prism, a controlled observation of the essential process by which rainbows and other striking phenomena like halos, glories, coronas, iridiscense, or supernumerary bows are formed in Nature, namely: the scattering of electromagnetic radiation by matter (Bohren and Clothiaux, 2006).
+In this thesis spectrum is meant a graphical representation of the distribution of a physical quantity as a function of another relevant variable (e.g., radiation intensity as a function of energy, number of particles as a function of mass-to-charge ratio, number of events in a given energy interval, etc.).
 The techniques employed for the observation of spectra are called spectroscopic, but in rigour, a classification between spectroscopes, spectrographs and spectrometers is in order to designate to the instruments used for observation, registration or measurement of spectra, respectively.
 Spectrophotometers, in specific, are instruments for the analysis of electromagnetic radiation.
+The work presented here was based on measurements with dispersive and interferometric spectrophotometers.
+The configuration of instruments for spectrometric remote sensing of gases depends on the specific objectives and conditions of measurement; however, a general scheme of the components of a typical instrument includes: a source (natural or artificial), a section for gathering and transfer (optics, antennae, etc.), a section for analysis (grating, interferometer, prism, gas-cells, crystals, etc.), and a section for detection-measurement (detector, amplifiers, A/D converter, computer, etc.) of incoming radiation.
+Each part of the system introduces an effect on the measurement that should be characterized and altogether define the instrumental function that modifies the incoming signal.
+A graphical representation of a general instrumental setup is shown in Figure 3.